iandioch/dia-log/README.md

 # Setup

 Requires python2 (might work with python3, I haven't tried xo).
-Run `pip -r requirements.txt` to install the dependencies.
+Run `pip install -r requirements.txt` to install the dependencies.

 The first time you run the server (with `python app.py`), you should run it with `debug` set to `true` in `config.json`.
 This will let you add a new user account, with something like the following: